Extras

-I recommend this routine only after completing the recommended cardio warmup and the muscle isolation warmup.
+I recommend this routine only after completing the recommended quick cardio warmup and the muscle isolation warmup.
 I also recommend completing this routine before a stretching routine to preserve maximum strength.

 Cyclic Thoughts